 We tried CoveWallet, but at the end of the quote process, we got a message saying an online quote could not be generated and we had to call a phone number.
 With how intricate this type of insurance is, this makes sense.

 It’s easy to assume that when a lawsuit strikes, it will only affect the business itself.
-However, individual officers and directors of a company may be at risk for financial losses.
+However, individual officers and directors of a company may be at risk for financial losses, personally.
 So that’s where directors and officers insurance (or D&O insurance) comes into play.
 In short, this type of insurance covers officers and directors individually while they are serving in those roles.
+It protects directors and officers from claims and law suits against them personally.
 However, it doesn’t stop there.

 Foundershield, a digital business insurance broker that specializes in D&O insurance, outlines the history of D&O policies.
 They used to protect the personal assets of the leadership of a company.
 Now, companies can indemnify executives against claims and then get reimbursement from directors and officers insurance policies.
 Also, if a suit is brought against a company itself, these policies can protect the entity and leadership individuals.

-Further, some policies extend to employees and volunteers beyond the board of directors.
+Further, some policies extend the coverage to employees and volunteers beyond the board of directors.
 Such individuals that could be covered include employed lawyers, scientific advisory boards, and external advisors.

 According to the Insurance Information Institute (III), there are actually three main components in most of these policies, broken down into what are known as “sides.”
 They are:

-- Side A: Covers a corporation’s directors and officers when a company can’t indemnify the individuals.
+- Side A: Covers a corporation’s directors and officers when a company refuses to or is not financially able to indemnify the individuals.

-- Side B: Once an organization indemnifies the individuals, this side reimburses the organization.
+- Side B: Covers an organization when it indemnifies the directors and officers.
+Once an organization indemnifies the individuals, this side reimburses the organization.

-- Side C: This one is a little more complicated.
+- Side C: Extends the coverage to both the directors and officers and the entity itself.
+This one is a little more complicated.
 When the directors and officers and the insured organization are named as co-defendants in a securities lawsuit, this does away with the disputes of coverage allocation.
 It’s also known as entity coverage.

 Policies like these typically cover claims like shareholder suits pertaining to how a company or stocks are performing, pollution, failing to abide by regulations and even cyber liability, as a few examples.